 Want the specifics of each hostel?
 Here’s my comprehensive list of the best hostels in San Francisco:

 - $$$ = Over $50 USD

 1. HI San Francisco – Downtown

-HI Downtown has some standard perks, like free breakfast and free towels, but it also organizes a lot of events, including pub crawls, trips to Muir Woods and Yosemite, and bike tours across the Golden Gate Bridge.
+HI Downtown organizes a lot of events, including pub crawls, trips to nearby Muir Woods and Yosemite, and bike tours across the Golden Gate Bridge.
 It’s a fun, social hostel with decent beds (but no privacy curtains) and lots of storage space so you can lock your stuff up and keep it safe.
 They also have a fully-equipped kitchen, lots of board games, and are wheelchair accessible too.
 The Wi-Fi is fast and the private rooms are large as well.